bdadeveloper1/holly-take-home-brandon/ARCHITECTURE.md

    ```
    OPENAI_API_KEY=your_openai_api_key_here
    ```
+You can get an API key here: https://platform.openai.com/account/api-keys

 2. The system uses the gpt-3.5-turbo model by default (configured in `lib/llmPromptEngine.ts`)

 ### Hugging Face Integration (Alternative)